Tasosk92/gui_files/weather apps/README.md

-## Weather app using OpenWeatherMap API.
+## Weather app using OpenWeatherMap API

 ##### The app provides the current weather of a particular city chosen by the user.